 Depending on the scale of works Council will require various degrees of information to assess an application.
 An example of minimal assessment that should be undertaken is:

 - Site/survey plan depicting vegetation proposed to be harmed overlayed with features such as building envelopes and approved buildings

-- Vegetation mapped for all trees 4 metres or more in height or 40 centimetres or greater in trunk circumference (measured 1 metre above the ground) including:
+- Vegetation mapped for all native trees 4 metres or more in height or 31.5 centimetres or greater in trunk circumference (measured 1.3 metres above the ground) including:

 - Identify any trees including those proposed to be removed and those to be retained

 - Details of species classifications, locations and significance (if known)

 - Approximate height, circumference of trunk at 1.3 metres above ground and canopy spread of trees

 - Identify any trees with nests, hollows or other potential nesting/roosting values

 - Any proposed revegetation and/or rehabilitation on the site